 Radboud Universiteit is located in the city of Nijmegen in The Netherlands.
 As the oldest town in the Netherlands, Nijmegen has a special charm.
 It boasts a dynamic city center, with ten museums, dozens of art galleries, a concert hall, a theatre, and cinemas.
 The number of pubs, pavement cafes and restaurants is striking.
 Nestled in the midst of beautiful countryside in the east central part of the country, Nijmegen is an ideal base from which to explore the bustling Dutch cities to the west, and the large cities of Germany to the east.
 Road and railway links to all of them are excellent: Amsterdam, Rotterdam, the Hague, Cologne and Düsseldorf can all be reached within 1 ½ hours.

-Radboud prefers 2.8 or higher, but may consider as low as 2.5 GPA (based on a case by case basis).
+Radboud prefers a 2.8 GPA or higher, but may consider GPAs above 2.5 on a case by case basis.

 Radboud’s Academic Term: